kleinschmidt/dots-contexts-recall-prediction/notes.md

 The α update is the same regardless (just depends on the number of clusters).

 To update κ we need to ....

+# Planning talk

+The overarching point of this project is that

+1. people pick up on the _temporal structure_ of these sequences of positions.
+   They're _looking for structure_.
+2. at a high level, can model that search for structure in a bayesian framework: have some prior over likely structures and combine that with the data you get.
+3. but actually _doing_ the inference is really hard...in fact it's intractible.
+   But we can _approximate_ it in a psychologically constrained way: online, finite set of hypotheses.

+This model captures the _qualitative patterns_ in peoples behavior:

+* Shrinkage towards expected values in recall.
+* stronger shrinkage towards the _overall_ average when less certain about the specific context.
+* ( more specific predictions when further into a block )

+## What is the model

+## Does it work

+### as an approximation to the true clusters

+yes. [assignment similarity plots]

+### as a model of human behavior

+also yes.  [bias plot]